 All calibration and re-calibration shall be independently carried out and certified.
-Calibration certificates shall be held in accordance with the requirements of the Winter Service Plan and the Operating Company's Management System.
+Calibration certificates shall be held in accordance with the requirements of the Winter Service Plan and the

 12.6 Calibration Certification

 Calibration of spreaders will be carried out in accordance with the National Winter Service Research Group document 'Best Practice Guidance for Spreading Salt'.